Mrmalik01/spring-boot-reservation-basics/README.md

 # Basic of Spring Boot
 The project is used as a spring boot learning exercise.
-It consist of both Web and Rest controller.
+It consist of both Web and Rest controllers.